skeender/saconvert/README.md

 # Import LengthConverter, the only thing supported in the saconvert module (for now)
 from saconvert.conversions import LengthConverter

-# Perform a length conversion (converts Nanometer to Light Year (for all the different conversions, scroll below!))
+# Perform a length conversion (converts Nanometer to Light Year (for all the different conversions, scroll up!))
 converter = LengthConverter(20, "Nanometer")
 print(converter.to_light_year())
 ```